 “Have I not written to you excellent things of counsels and knowledge, To make you know the certainty of the words of truth that you may correctly answer him who sent you?”
 (Proverbs 22:20-21, NASB).

 Want to be prepared for those life-altering turn of events?
-Be sure to read Proverbs 22.
-And then make yourself available for a friend who needs wise counsel and journey together.
+Read Proverbs 22, and in humility, fear the Lord.
 This life is hard.
 Our stories are hard.
 But each have a reason and a purpose if we are to see God glorified through the intense circumstances of life.
-I’m so thankful the Lord has allowed me to walk alongside several women who demonstrate joy in the journey even though they have experienced suffering and heartache.
+I’m thankful for those whose lives shine bright even through difficult days.
 Micah’s words ring true, “Though I dwell in darkness, the LORD is a light for me” (7:8b, NASB).
 And again, Micah positions what our response should be: “But as for me, I will watch expectantly for the Lord; I will wait for the God of my salvation.
 My God will hear me” (7:7).

 “Incline your ear and hear the words of the wise, And apply your mind to my knowledge; For it will be pleasant if you keep them within you, That they may be ready on your lips, so that your trust may be in the Lord, I have taught you today, even you” (Proverbs 22:17-19).
 Paul’s letter to the Corinthians reinforces where our trust should lie, “For we do not want you to be unaware, brethren, of our affliction which came to us in Asia, that we were burdened excessively, beyond our strength, so that we despaired even of life; indeed, we had the sentence of death within ourselves so that we would not trust in ourselves, but in God who raises the dead; (2 Corinthians 1:8-9).